citygml4j/noise-ade-citygml4j/README.md

 ## How to use the module
 Simply register the module with the citygml4j library to build a NoiseADE application and to consume and write NoiseADE datasets.
 Multiple ADE modules can be loaded and registered with citygml4j at runtime simultaneously.

-To register the NoiseADE module with citygml4j only requires one additional line of code.
+Registering the NoiseADE module with citygml4j only requires one additional line of code.
 Be careful to register the `ADEContext` before creating the `CityGMLBuilder`.

 ```java
 CityGMLContext context = CityGMLContext.getInstance();